FAQ for Developing in AL

 Which version of the AL Language extension should I use?

-- For the latest Developer Preview releases you must use the AL Language extension that is available on the Docker images.
+For the latest Developer Preview releases you must use the AL Language extension that is available in the next major artifact through the "Ready! for Dynamics 365 Business Central" program on Microsoft Collaborate.

 How do I enable the debugger?